 Do not allow employees to come to work or remain at work if they have any COVID-like symptoms.

-Please know that it is not recommended for people who test positive for COVID to retest for the next 90 days as people can continue to test positive for up to 3 months and not be infectious to others.
-The latest data suggests that retesting someone in the three months following initial infection is not necessary unless that person is exhibiting the symptoms of COVID-19 and the symptoms cannot be associated with another illness.
+Please know that it is not recommended for people who test positive for COVID to retest for the next 30 days and may continue to test positive for up to 3 months and not be infectious to others.
+The latest data suggests that retesting someone in the thirty (30) days following initial infection is not necessary unless that person is exhibiting the symptoms of COVID-19 and the symptoms cannot be associated with another illness.
 Once the isolation period has ended, people are not considered infectious and can return to work, school, and/or other activities without a negative test.

 Employers and employees can find information about COVID-19 related worker benefits and employer labor laws on the California Labor & Workforce COVID-19 Resources for Employers and Workers webpage.